 Part of the treatment is to cool and stabilise the Fire.

 The benefits from just acupuncture on its own won’t last long without making these other changes.

-Whatever the reason, if your Kidney energy is deficient, it won't be able to stop Yang energy rising.
-Symptoms of this syndrome with tinnitus show a gradual deterioration in your body's constitution.
+Whatever the reason, if your Kidney energy is deficient, it won’t stop Yang energy rising.
+Symptoms of this syndrome with tinnitus show a gradual deterioration in your body’s constitution.